engmackenzie/fanisi/README.md

 ## API Documentation
 - Documentation can be found at `<BASE_URL>/api-docs`.
 - Localhost Example: `http://localhost:2000/api-docs`.

-## Testing the API
-- Find an Insomnia/Postman collection in the root directory for testing the API: `api-testing.json`.

 ## Running Tests
 - To run backend test cases, navigate to the backend directory and use the following commands: